input-output-hk/plutus-use-cases/Dquadrant/stable-coin/README.md

 This project aims to develop a simple stable coin use case project using the Plutus Platform.

-The stable coin arcitecutre used here is mainly based on age-usd provided by Emurgo. https://github.com/Emurgo/age-usd
+The stable coin architecture used here is mainly based on age-usd provided by Emurgo. https://github.com/Emurgo/age-usd
 This protocol is based on crypto backed algorithimic stable coin protocol.